naturalis/windows-openstack-imaging/README.md

 ### Install software

 There are two tools installed by default, Git and Chocolatey.
-Chocolatey you can easily install new software from repositories.
-Check https://chocolatey.org/ for available packages.
+With Chocolatey you can easily install new software from repositories.
+Check https://chocolatey.org for available packages.
 For instance, if you would like to install notepad++, you just issue the following command:

     cinst notepadplusplus